AdobeDocs/analytics.en/help/analyze/pwa/pwa.md

 For more information about configuring the AppMeasurement.js file, see [Configuration variables overview](/help/implement/vars/config-vars/configuration-variables.md) and the individual variable-specific pages in the same subchapter.

-For more information on the characteristics of the AppMeasurement.js file, see the [Javascript implementation overview](/help/implement/js/overview.md).
+For more information on the characteristics of the AppMeasurement.js file, see the [JavaScript implementation overview](/help/implement/js/overview.md).